UKCloud/documentation/articles/openstack/ostack-how-manage-accounts-portal.md

 ## Overview

-This guide shows how UKCloud Portal administrators can use the Portal to create user accounts for UKCloud for OpenStack and set access permissions.
+This article shows how UKCloud Portal administrators can use the Portal to create user accounts for UKCloud for OpenStack and set access permissions.

-The guide also shows how OpenStack users can reset their own passwords in the Portal to activate account replication and synchronise their Portal and OpenStack passwords.
+The article also shows how OpenStack users can reset their own passwords in the Portal to activate account replication and synchronise their Portal and OpenStack passwords.

 ### Intended audience